 That is why the Mark Hughes Foundation was formed so that research can be carried out to decrease mortality rates and decrease the incident of brain cancer in Australia.
 We want to make a difference!

-- In 2010, 1680 brain cancers were diagnosed in Australia; that is roughly one person diagnosed every 5 hours.*
+- On average, approximately 1970 brain cancers are diagnosed each year in Australia; that is roughly 1 person diagnosed with brain cancer every 5 hours.

 - Brain cancer costs more per patient than any other cancer because of its highly debilitating, affects people in their prime and often means family members cannot work if they become carers